-CD Private Equity Fund I (formerly Cordish Dixon Private Equity Fund I) (Fund) is a Managed Investment Scheme registered and domiciled in Australia.
+CD Private Equity Fund I (Fund) is a Managed Investment Scheme registered and domiciled in Australia.
 The principal activities of the Fund are to invest in small-to-mid-market private investment opportunities in the United States of America (US), through its capacity as a Limited Partner of the US Select Private Opportunities Fund, L.P.
 (LP) registered in the Cayman Islands.

-(i) Basis of preparation
+Basis of preparation